 The Gloria Dei Church Council has general oversight of the life and activities of this congregation, and in particular its worship life, to the end that everything be done in accordance with the Word of God and the faith and practice of the ELCA.

-The Church Council meets regularly on the 4th Thursday of each month at 6:00 PM via Zoom.
+The Church Council meets regularly on the 4th Thursday of each month at 6:00 PM in person and via Zoom.

 Current Council Member List

 The meeting (at the church) was called to order at 6:07pm by President Richard Whitwer after establishing

 Present were Council members Angela McAlister, Kathy Jacobson, Ken Denton, Richard Whitwer, Pastor